harshvardhanarora/swiftsimplified/_posts/2022-05-15-structures-and-classes-in-swift.md

 That’s the simplified version of the difference between reference type and value type.
 Value types properties actually hold that values they store while reference properties hold a reference to where the data is actually stored.

 When assign a struct to another property, it creates a copy of that struct.
 While in the case of assigning a class to another property, simply the reference to the data stored is transferred to the new property which points to the same data that the original property points to.

----

-Producing and maintaining these guides takes time and resources.
-If you found this article helpful and would like to support future content, consider a small contribution via [Buy Me a Coffee](https://buymeacoffee.com/swiftsimplified).
-Contributions help cover hosting and creation costs and make it possible to keep publishing free, practical material.
-No pressure — sharing this post with your network or starring the project is equally appreciated.
-Thank you for reading.